fosskers/credit/README.md

 Token](https://github.com/settings/tokens) with `public_repo` permissions.
 [See
 here](https://github.com/fosskers/active#oauth) for an additional example.

-> **💡 Note:** `credit` calls the Github API, which has a rate limit of 5,000
+> **💡 Note:** `credit` calls the GraphQL-based Github v4 API, which has a much
-> requests per hour.
-If you use `credit` on too large of a project (5,000+
-> combined Issues and Pull Requests), it will use up all your allotted requests
-> and yield inaccurate results!
+> higher rate limit than the REST-based v3 API.
+This allows `credit` to run
+> quickly and work on projects with a long development history.
 >
-> Future developments will allow you to restrict your queries to certain time
-> periods.
+> Use `credit limit` to check your current API query allowance.

 ### Markdown Output